cncjs/cncjs/src/panel/README.md

 the drawing — every step was a compromise between the mockup and a bootstrap shell, and every step looked half-finished.

+## Where the drawing lives

+**Claude Design project `7629d30f-1ea4-45a6-9f73-ec9b1ed97bf1`, file `CNC Panel.dc.html`**, with `HANDOFF-TODO.md` beside it.
+Read them with the `DesignSync` tool — `list_files` then `get_file`; no login step and no config in this repository.

+The id has to be written down because **`list_projects` only enumerates design-system projects**, and a mockup project is not one.
+Without the id there is no way to find it.

+Superseded: `2d2f27d0-55d9-4460-9997-b4ee99335575` / `CNCjs Panel.dc.html`.
+It
+is an older, smaller drawing — two frames, 1024x600, square corners.
+Everything built from it before 2026-09-21 is built from the wrong picture.

+The mockup renders locally: save the file and `support.js` beside it, put React and ReactDOM UMD globals in front of the runtime with a `createRoot` shim, and open it.
+Its navigation works, so every screen can be photographed rather than described.

 ## What it is allowed to reuse

 **`app/lib/controller`, and nothing else.** It is framework-free — socket.io